-- The dealer can keep any money he receives from the sale in excess of the amount he agrees to pay you.
+- The dealer can keep any money received from the sale in excess of the agreed amount to pay you.

 - If you sell your vehicle by consignment, the dealer must give you a copy of the consignment agreement immediately after the agreement is signed by the parties to it.
 All proceeds or money from any consignment sale must be held in a trust account.